Does my child need to see a therapist or a counsellor?

 Most parents try to create this time.
-There are times however when your child seems unable to express what they are feeling and what you notice in a change in behaviour.
+There are times however when your child seems unable to express what they are feeling and what you notice is a change in behaviour.

 Sometimes children can benefit from therapy.

-It may some issues the school has told you about, attention difficulties, difficulty managing tasks and getting upset or angry or complains of being bullied or is doing the bullying.
+It may be some issues the school has identified, attention difficulties you have noticed, including difficulty managing to complete tasks.
+It may be that they are getting upset or angry or complain of being bullied, or is doing the bullying.

 You might notice changes in appetite, moodiness or spending more time in their room, activities they previously enjoyed no longer of interest and nothing has replaced that enjoyment, increased periods of anxiety or sadness …….

-If your child does not share what is happening for them with you, you might find a family member they have confided in or you could consider counselling.
-As a counsellor at this practice who sees children I would say that it is not always helpful to just refer the child to the counsellor to sort ,with out some back ground information.
+If your child does not share what is happening for them, with you, you might find a family member they would or have confided in or you could consider counselling.
+As a counsellor at this practice who sees children I would say that it is not always helpful to just refer the child to the counsellor to sort, with out some back ground information.

 Depending on the age of the child they may benefit from an opportunity to talk to someone independent of the family to help sort something out in their mind.
 Whereas there will be times when it would be helpful for the family to attend some sessions with the child to enhance positive interactions in the family that will benefit the child, and in turn the whole family.

 The counsellor can discuss these options with you at the first session or as sessions continue and also clarify issues around confidentiality.